Today we’d like to introduce you to Karen Allen.

 I knew I was taking a huge risk of getting into an industry I had absolutely no knowledge about.
 NONE.
 I needed to network, ask a lot of questions, find a good mentor and push myself beyond my normal limits to make it work.

-Believe in yourself, even if means taking the risk and failing.
+Believe in yourself, even if it means taking the risk and failing.
 Place yourself among people to support you, that inspire you and are happy for you and give it your all.

 Contact Info: